-Aspartame is a low-calorie sugar substitute.
-It is a combination of 2 amino acids, aspartic acid and phenylalanine.
-It is about 220 times sweeter than sugar and leaves no aftertaste when consumed.
-It is also known by the brand names Equal and Nutrasweet.
+Aspartame (two brand names: Equal and Nutrasweet) is a low-calorie sugar substitute.
+It is a combination of 2 amino acids: aspartic acid and phenylalanine.
+It is about 200 times sweeter than sugar.

-Aspartame can be found in thousands of foods and drinks, as well as a tabletop sweetener.
-Some foods and drinks with aspartame include yogurt, frozen desserts, pudding, dry dessert mixes, chewing gum and soft drinks.
-Aspartame can also be found in some medicines, such as cough drops and vitamins.
+Aspartame can be found in thousands of processed foods and drinks.
+Products that contain aspartame include yogurt, frozen desserts, pudding, dry dessert mixes, chewing gum, and soft drinks.
+It is also used as a tabletop sweetener (for example, to sweeten a glass of iced tea).
+Aspartame can also be found in some medicines (for example, cough drops) and vitamins.

-Aspartame should not be used as a substitute for sugar when you are baking at home.
-Aspartame loses its sweet taste when baked.
+Aspartame should not be used as a substitute for sugar when you are baking.
+It loses its sweet taste when it is heated.

-People who have phenylketonuria (PKU) cannot eat aspartame.
-This is because their bodies are unable to metabolize one of the amino acids in aspartame, phenylalanine.
+People who have a rare condition called phenylketonuria (PKU) should not consume aspartame.
+This is because their bodies are unable to metabolize phenylalanine, which is one of the amino acids in aspartame.